-If an individual does not execute the appropriate Test Security Certification, the Chief School Administrator must provide the Department of Education's Bureau of Curriculum, Assessment and Instruction with a written explanation of the reason or reasons why the certification was not executed.
+When testing is completed, if an individual does not execute the appropriate Test Security Certification, the Chief School Administrator must provide the Department of Education's Bureau of Curriculum, Assessment and Instruction with a written explanation of the reason or reasons why the certification was not executed.
 The explanation must be provided within five days of the refusal and must include a description of the action taken by the Chief School Administrator in response to the failure to execute the Test Security Certification.

-The written explanation should be sent to rgift@pa.gov or mailed to:
+The written explanation should be sent to Testing Irregularities at irregularities@pa.gov.